-Although advances in cancer treatment and survival have improved in recent decades, cancer is still the leading cause of disease-related death in Texas children aged 1 to 24 years.6 In 2019, an estimated 1,242 new cases and 147 cancer deaths are expected to occur among children (birth to 14 years), and an additional 577 new cases and 71 cancer deaths are expected among adolescents (15 to 19 years).
+Although advances in cancer treatment and survival have improved in recent decades, cancer is still the leading cause of disease-related death in Texas past infancy among children and adolescents ages 1 to 19 years.
+In 2020, an estimated 1,324 new cases and 161 cancer deaths are expected to occur among children (birth to 14 years), and an additional 556 new cases and 72 cancer deaths are expected among adolescents (15 to 19 years).

-The annual cancer incidence rate among children is 193 cases per 1 million population.
+The annual cancer incidence rate among children is 195 cases per 1 million population.
 Among this group, leukemias are the most common cancers, followed by brain and central nervous system cancers, lymphomas, soft tissue sarcomas, and neuroblastoma.
+These five cancer types are also the most common childhood cancers in the United States (US).

-The annual incidence rate among adolescents is 261 cases per 1 million population.
-For this group, the most common cancers are brain and central nervous system cancers, other malignant epithelial neoplasms and melanomas (of which thyroid carcinoma is the predominant cancer in this category), lymphomas, and leukemias.
+The annual incidence rate among Texas adolescents is 261 cases per 1 million population.
+For this group, the most common cancers are brain and central nervous system cancers, other malignant epithelial neoplasms and melanomas (of which thyroid carcinoma is the predominant cancer in this category), lymphomas, leukemias, and germ cell, trophoblastic tumors, and neoplasms of gonads.
+The same five cancer types are also the most common in US adolescents.